uchicago-cs/chiwebsite/chirouter/installing.rst

 You should now observe the same outputs as described earlier.

-Running mininet and POX separately
+Running mininet and Ryu separately
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It can sometimes be useful, for debugging purposes, to run mininet and POX separately (in general,
+It can sometimes be useful, for debugging purposes, to run mininet and the Ryu controller separately (in general,
-you should not do this unless your instructor asks you for the output of POX).
+you should not do this unless your instructor asks you for the output of Ryu).
 To do so, you must run
 the following commands in separate terminals, and in this order::

    ./chirouter -vv